dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 - Component (signature) scheme: Component signature schemes are the cryptographic algorithms contributing to the hybrid signature scheme.
 This has a similar purpose as in [I-D.ietf-pquip-pqt-hybrid-terminology].
-In this draft, we will use 'ingredient signature scheme' as a synonym.
+'Ingredient (signature) scheme' may be used as a synonym.

 - Next-generation algorithms: Similarly to the case of hybrid KEMs [I-D.ietf-tls-hybrid-design], hybrid signatures are mostly motiviated as